 - Publish your app

-It may seem difficult but in fact, this process isn’t complicated.
+It may seem complicated, but this process isn’t complex.
 Let’s dive into the first one.

 Step 1: Create a Developer Account

-To publish an app on Google Play, firstly you need to create a developer account.
+To publish an app on Google Play, you first need to create a developer account.
 As mentioned earlier, it requires a one-time fee of USD 25.
-The process itself is quite simple.
+The process itself is pretty simple.
 All you need to do is to fill out all the credentials like your name, e-mail, country, and the like.
-To get approved it may take up to 48 hours.
+To get approved, it may take up to 48 hours.

 Step 2: Link with Google Wallet Merchant Account